-We now touch on two of the logic engines beside smodels that we have used: disjunctive-logic programming and constraint-logic programming.
+We now touch on two of the logic engines beside smodels that we have used: disjunctivelogic programming and constraint-logic programming.
 In interests of space, we do not discuss a third logic engine: the logic of propositional schemata and its solver aspps [10].

-7.1 Translation into disjunctive logic programming
+7.1.
+Translation for disjunctive logic programming

-The dlv logic engine [19] accepts much the same syntax as smodels, so our translation into dlv looks similar for most of Constraint Lingo.
+The dlv logic engine [18] accepts much the same syntax as smodels, so our translation into dlv looks similar for most of Constraint Lingo.
 However, dlv does not have cardinality constraints, so the rules that guarantee uniqueness of cross-class predicate solutions are more complex than the one shown in Section 5 for smodels.
 For instance, we would translate USED 3 <= men in the French puzzle as:

 '''

 counter(0) .

 counter(1) .

 counter(2) .

 counter(3) .

 counter(4) .

 counter(5) .

 atleastmen(none, 0) .

 atleastmen(claude, N) :- atleastmen(none, N), N < 1, counter(N) .

 atleastmen(claude, M) :- atleastmen(none, N), M = N+1,

 gender_person(men,claude), N < 1, counter(N) .

-atleastmen(jeanne, N) :- atleastmen(claude, N), N < 2, counter(N) .

 '''